PatrickHenson/patrickhenson.github.io/about.md

 * "I have people skills, dammit" - Tom, Office Space

+* "When it all comes together...I did...supported that" - Me

 On a more personal side, I attempt to juggle multiple hobbies, projects, and interests while maintaining a healthy work-life balance.
-Welcome to my personal site, tied directly to my public GitHub repositories, where I post information regarding a variety of projects.
+Welcome to my personal site, where I post information regarding a variety of projects.
 Stay tuned for more!